maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

   + Design choices (nothing violating the principles discussed in class)
   + Plot appropriate for given audience
   + Evolution of the plot is clear
-* Reproducibility (20 points)
+* Reproducibility (5 points)
   + Should be housed on GitHub
   + I'll clone and try to reproduce - any differences between my local version and the published version will result in lost points
-* Deployment (10 points)
+* Deployment (5 points)
   + Should be shareable via a link
   + No errors in the specific chosen format
   + Clear, clean, easy to follow/understand

 ## Extra Credit
-There is one opportunity for extra credit, which is worth up to 10 points.
+There is one opportunity for extra credit, which is worth up to 5 points.
 This includes an in-depth self-study of a topic not explicitly covered in the class.
-Students opting into the extra credit option will provide an (approximately) 10 minute presentation on their chosen topic to the class (presentations are likely to occur on lab days).
-For example, interactive and animated graphics are not explicitly covered, but packages like [gganimate](https://gganimate.com/index.html) are powerful and fun.
-Network visualizations and applications with textual data are examples of other topics that will not be covered but are nonetheless important.
+Students opting into the extra credit option will provide an (approximately) 5-10 minute presentation on their chosen topic to the class.
+For example, interactive and animated graphics are not explicitly covered, but packages like [gganimate](https://gganimate.com/index.html) and [plotly](https://plotly.com/r/) are powerful and fun.
+Network visualizations are also not covered but are nonetheless important.
 You could choose one of these areas, explore a different topic, or provide greater detail on a topic that *is* covered in class (e.g., geographic data).

-If you are interested in giving a 10 minute talk on a topic of your choice, please contact me as soon as possible to obtain approval on the topic and set a date for the presentation.
+If you are interested in giving a talk on a topic of your choice, please contact me as soon as possible to obtain approval on the topic and set a date for the presentation.